-The American Journal of Clinical Nutrition states that the medium-chain triglycerides (MCTs) in coconut oil can increase how many calories you burn compared to the same amount of other fats, that makes it a phenomenal food for Kaphas.
+The American Journal of Clinical Nutrition states that the medium-chain triglycerides (MCTs) in coconut oil can increase how many calories you burn compared to the same amount of other fats.
 The European Journal of Clinical Nutrition reports on one study that found that 15-30 grams of MCTs per day increased 24 hour energy expenditure by 5%, totalling about 120 calories per day.
 Almost 50% of the fatty acids in coconut oil is the 12-carbon Lauric Acid.
 When lauric acid is digested, it forms a substance called monolaurin.
 The Journal Antimicrobial Agents and Chemotherapy show that both lauric acid and monolaurin can kill harmful pathogens like bacteria, viruses and fungi.
+All the doshas can benefit from this!

-For example, these substances have been shown to kill the bacteria Staphylococcus Aureus (a very dangerous pathogen) and the yeast Candida Albicans, a common source of yeast infections in humans that Kaphas are often plagued with.
+For example, these substances have been shown to kill the bacteria Staphylococcus Aureus (a very dangerous pathogen) and the yeast Candida Albicans, a common source of yeast infections in humans.

-Bottom Line: The fatty acids and breakdown products in coconut can kill harmful pathogens, potentially helping to prevent infections.
+Bottom Line: The fatty acids and breakdown products in coconut can kill harmful pathogens, potentially helping to prevent inflammation.
+Pittas with their tendency to increase inflammation - need an anti-inflammatory diet.